ironfeet/custom-url-shortener/trunk/readme.txt

 Currently, the following URL shorter are supported:

-* adf.ly
-* bit.ly
 * is.gd
-* sn.im
 * tinyurl.com
-* liurl.cn
-* duanurl.com

-You can also add other URL shortener.
+You can also add any other URL shortener.

 == Installation ==